 The JFSA is responsible for regulating non-commodity derivatives and commodity derivatives listed on a financial instruments exchange market under the FIEA.
-In general, those who enter into non-commodity derivatives transactions or engage in intermediary activities thereof, and those who engage in intermediary activities of the aforementioned listed commodity derivatives as a business, are required to register with the JFSA as a "Type I Financial Instruments Business Operator".
+In general, those who, as a business, enter into non-commodity derivatives transactions or engage in intermediary activities thereof, and those who, as a business, engage in intermediary activities of the aforementioned listed commodity derivatives, are required to register with the JFSA as a "Type I Financial Instruments Business Operator".
 If banks and insurance companies enter into or engage in these transactions or activities, although these firms have a banking or insurance licence, additional registration with the JFSA as a "Registered Financial Institution" is required.
 The JFSA delegates a part of its power to other governmental bodies such as the Securities and Exchange Surveillance Commission and Local Finance Bureaus.

 Commodity derivatives are separately regulated by the Ministry of Economy, Trade and Industry (the "METI") and the Ministry of Agriculture, Forestry and Fisheries (the "MAFF") under the Commodity Derivatives Act (the "CDA").
-Those who enter into commodity derivatives or engage in intermediary activities thereof are required to obtain a licence as a Commodity Derivatives Business Operator from the METI and the MAFF.
+Those who, as a business, enter into commodity derivatives or engage in intermediary activities thereof are required to obtain a licence as a Commodity Derivatives Business Operator from the METI and the MAFF.
+The CDA provides for a limited list of commodities of which derivatives transactions require a licence, while derivatives transactions of commodities falling out of the list do not require a licence (e.g. carbon credit derivatives).

-3.2 Are there any regulatory changes anticipated, or incoming, in your jurisdiction that are likely to have an impact on entry into derivatives transactions and/ or counterparties to derivatives transactions?
+3.2 Are there any regulatory changes anticipated, or incoming, in your jurisdiction that are likely to have an impact on entry into derivatives transactions and/or counterparties to derivatives transactions?
 If so, what are these key changes and their timeline for implementation?